Artificial Intelligence Master of Science Degree

 Elective courses: Make this degree your own by customizing electives to fit your goals.
 Develop depth in an area of special interest with electives that focus on central AI themes such as machine learning, natural language and speech processing, computer vision, robotics, sociotechnical AI analysis, and more.

-The master’s in AI is jointly delivered by faculty experts from four RIT colleges–Golisano College of Computing and Information Sciences, College of Liberal Arts, College of Science, and Kate Gleason College of Engineering–allowing you to grow valuable, career-enhancing interdisciplinary skills and communication competency as part of your program experience.
+The graduate program in artificial intelligence is jointly delivered by faculty experts from four RIT colleges–Golisano College of Computing and Information Sciences, College of Liberal Arts, College of Science, and Kate Gleason College of Engineering–allowing you to grow valuable, career-enhancing interdisciplinary skills and communication competency as part of your program experience.

 Careers in Artificial Intelligence

-Graduates of the master's in artificial intelligence are equipped with the tools and knowledge for successful careers in industry or other organizations.
+Graduates of the artificial intelligence MS are equipped with the tools and knowledge for successful careers in industry or other organizations.
 They will also be prepared for doctoral degree programs in a range of areas, as the impact of AI expands into established and emerging career professions.

 Typical Job Titles